 Before I tell you about the pattern, though, let me give you a bit of backstory that explains how I got to that turning point.
 My parents — indeed, many of my immediate family — are artists, so I grew up in a home surrounded by people who spent their free time making music and art.
 Me, though?
 At a very early age, I decided I was going to work for the State Department (I know, I know.
 It’s hilarious to me now).
 I took multiple foreign languages in school, I had internships, and fellowships, and all the other -ships you can imagine overseas.
 I was on it.
 I even passed the foreign service exam.
 I was waiting.
 I was ready.

-During the time I’d worked on getting into the foreign service (which generally takes years), I wound up in some very strange jobs, one of which was as one of only three women stockbrokers in the whole office.
+During the time I’d worked on getting into the foreign service (which generally takes years), I wound up in some very strange jobs, one of which was as one of only three women stockbrokers who knew how to buy bitcoins UK in the whole office.
 During my training, I ended up trapped for three weeks in a hotel with all the other fledgling stockbrokers in a bad neighborhood in Connecticut.
 So bad that the hotel concierge insisted on driving us two blocks to the pharmacy if we needed anything.
 My aunt had shown me the basics of knitting, and so I contrived a plan to order some yarn and needles over the phone for delivery to the hotel.
 I tried to knit a scarf.
 (Emphasis here on “tried,” by the way).

 I tried to knit that damn scarf for two years.
 Turns out I’m not a big scarf knitter.
 Here’s where the story gets interesting… I left my job at the brokerage firm.
 You can imagine why.
 I followed my then-boyfriend and kinda-fiance (a story all by itself) to Boston, where he’d landed a fancy job.
 I had no job lined up, I just needed to escape.
 And thanks to a mini-recession, I didn’t find a job for a long time.
 So in the course of exploring my new neighborhood, on the border of Somerville and Cambridge, I happened upon Mind’s Eye Yarns.